snowkittykira/picobloc/readme.md

 ```

 removes an entity by id. if done within a query, this operation will be
-deferred until the query ends, so don't modify the passed table after
+deferred until the query ends.
-calling this.

 ```lua
 world:entity_exists (id)